dudetracey/66DaysOfData/README.md

 ## Day 56
 My first day of geographical plotting with Choropleth maps.
 Pretty intense details to put together, but really cool results to see the whole graph populated.

+## Day 57
+Ran through another example of a chorpleth map from plotly.
+I'll be trying some exercises on my own tomorrow.